-- Agronomy 426 - Invasive Plants.
-This course is taught every spring semester at the University of Nebraska–Lincoln.
+- PLAS 426 - Invasive Plants.
+This course is taught every spring semester at UNL.
 The course provides a background on the identification, biology and ecology of weedy and invasive plants.
 Principles of invasive plant management by preventive, cultural, biological, mechanical and chemical means using an adaptive management framework.
 Herbicide terminology and classification; plant-herbicide and soil-herbicide interactions; equipment calibration and dosage calculations.

-Major Project ActivitiesWe currently have three funded projects in my lab, but these are not the limits of our interest.
+Major Project ActivitiesWe currently have four major projects in my lab, but these are not the limits of our interest.

-- Gene Flow in Sorghum bicolor.
-There has been considerable interest in modifying the quality traits of grain sorghum using transgenic technology to enhance its nutritional value to both humans and animals raised for human consumption.
-There is inherent risk in deploying genetically modified grain sorghum because several related species (e. g. johnsongrass, shattercane) are capable of interbreeding with grain sorghum.
-There has been little published research on the potential gene flow from grain sorghum to its weedy relative shattercane, which is common to sorghum production regions of the U.S. The goals of this project were to quantify the potential for pollen-mediated gene flow from grain sorghum to shattercane and johnsongrass, and evaluate the risk of a trait becoming introgressed into these weedy species.
-Our specific objectives were to: 1) Quantify the synchrony of flowering of multiple genotypes of grain sorghum and shattercane in situ, 2) Quantify duration of pollen viability and its settling velocity in several grain sorghum hybrids, 3) Quantify the fitness of the shattercane x grain sorghum F2 population relative to the wild type shattercane, 4) Utilize models and data gathered on critical parameters to predict pollen-mediated gene flow and the probability distribution of escape time of a trait, and 5) quantify pollen-mediated gene flow from grain sorghum to johnsongrass.
-Results of this research also will provide valuable science-based information useful for identifying management practices that could minimize the biological risk of deploying transgenic sorghum.
-Parts of this research is funded by the USDA NIFA Biotechnology Risk Assessment Grants Program, 2010-2015; The United Sorghum Checkoff, 2013-2016; and DuPont, 2013-2016.
+- Grain sorghum (Sorghum bicolor) and it’s weedy relatives.
+There has been considerable interest in modifying the quality traits of grain sorghum to enhance its nutritional value to both humans and animals raised for human consumption.
+There is inherent risk in deploying specific kinds of traits in grain sorghum because related species (e. g. johnsongrass, shattercane) are capable of interbreeding with grain sorghum.
+There has been little published research on the potential gene flow from grain sorghum to its weedy relatives, both of which are common to sorghum production regions of the USA.
+We’ve conducted research to to quantify the potential for pollen-mediated gene flow from grain sorghum to shattercane and johnsongrass, and to assess the risk of a trait becoming introgressed into these weedy species.
+Results of this research have provided valuable science-based information useful for identifying management practices that could minimize the biological risk of deploying specific sorghum traits.
+Parts of this research were funded by the USDA NIFA Biotechnology Risk Assessment Grants Program, 2010-2015 and 2017-2020; The United Sorghum Checkoff, 2013-2016; and DuPont, 2013-2016.

 - Ecological Weed Management in Organic Agriculture.
-Many studies have demonstrated the weed suppressive potential and fertility contributions of individual cover crop species, but the value of diverse cover crop strategies have received less attention.
+Many studies have demonstrated the weed suppressive potential and soil health contributions of individual cover crop species, but the value of diverse cover crop strategies has received less attention.
 The objective of this project is to determine the effects of cover crop diversity on weed populations, soil microbial community composition, soil nutrient availability, soil water content, grain yield and profitability.
-Various mixtures of cover crops are incorporated into a corn-soybean-wheat certified organic crop rotation.
+Various mixtures of cover crops are incorporated into organic crop rotations.
 Project results will provide innovative solutions for organic farmers seeking to increase productivity, profitability, and system resilience by increasing biodiversity and reducing off-farm inputs.
-Funded by the Ceres Trust Organic Research Initiative.
-2009-2014.
+Funded by the Ceres Trust Organic Research Initiative, 2009-2017.

 - Conservation Agriculture.
 In a collaboration with colleagues at CIMMYT, we have a project on the potential success of conservation agriculture in Nepal.
 Conservation agriculture is a crop production system that strives to achieve acceptable profits along with high and sustained production while conserving the environment.
 Key principles of conservation agriculture are 1.
 Practice minimum mechanical tillage, 2.
 Keep as much residue as possible, and 3.
 Rotate crops.
 Our project involves components of all three of these principles.

 - Mechanisms of Interplant Competition.
 We’ve recently completed some research on the effects of variable water supply on corn and velvetleaf growth, water use, and interplant interference.
 The goal of this research was to understand how water supply influences interplant competition and obtain sufficient data to forecast the risks associated with variable water supply in specific environments across Nebraska and the Great Plains.
-Our goal is to obtain funding to build this knowledge into an ecophysiological model of interplant competition that can be used to explore the effects of climate change and agroecosystem management on weed competitiveness, potential range expansion of important herbicide resistant C4 weeds, multispecies competition, and soil water and nutrient management to optimize crop production in varying environments, to name a few.
+We are currently building this knowledge into an ecophysiological model of interplant competition that can be used to explore the effects of climate change and agroecosystem management on weed competitiveness, potential range expansion of important herbicide resistant weeds, multispecies competition, and soil water and nutrient management to optimize crop production in varying environments, to name a few.